Who is Monster on The Masked Singer?

 - Big, bright and bold personality

-- Sang Don’t Cha – a song produced by Cee Lo Green
+- Sand Don’t Cha – A song produced by Cee Lo Green

 Guesses: